ruyiq/ruyiq.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, this is Ruyi Qu.
 I graduated from the University of Toronto in Steptember 2022 majoring in both mathematics and cognitive science.
+Currently, I'm working at Hotspex Media as a Digital Marketing Data Analyst.

 I have gained a background in programming languages and software including (but not limited to) C++, Python, Java, R as well as  using different libraries such as NumPy, SciPy, Pandas, Scikit-Learn, PyTorch, Keras, TensorFlow, Matplotlib, and Seaborn.